Questions? We can help.

 Is NLA Accredited?

-New Life Academy is fully accredited by AdvancED and currently obtaining accreditation by ACSI
+New Life Academy is fully accredited by AdvancED and ACSI (Association of Christian Schools International)

 Association of Christian Schools International (ACSI)